ShaunHarmon/Web-Design/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the Open Source License.
+[License](LICENSE.MD)